João Batxi

 João Pedro Fortes Bachiessa (born 1 May 1998) known as João Batxi, is a footballer who plays for Russian Premier League club Krasnodar as a winger, mostly on the left.
 Born in Portugal, he plays for the Angola national team.

 Club career

 He made his professional debut for Chaves on 16 November 2019 in the Taça da Liga.

 On 7 September 2022, Batxi signed a three-year contract with the Russian Premier League club Krasnodar.

 On 21 January 2024, Batxi extended his contract with Krasnodar to June 2027.

+On 8 December 2025, Batxi extended his Krasnodar contract once more, to June 2029.

 International career

 Born in Portugal, Batxi is of Angolan descent.
 He was called up to represent the Angola national football team for matches in September 2021.
 He debuted with Angola in a 1–0 2022 FIFA World Cup qualification loss to Egypt on 1 September 2021.